spartarocks123/BRFSS_multimorbidity_project/README.md

 - The survey demonstrates a cross-sectional design.
 Therefore, no causal inference could be determined.
 - Self-reported BRFSS data subject to recall and reporting bias
 - ROC/AUC estimates incorporate weights but did not fully account for complex survey design (clustering, stratification)
-- Complete-case analysis may introduce selection bias (e.g., some participants completed other sections but not some but are excluded anyway).
+- Complete-case analysis may introduce selection bias (e.g., participants with partial missingness across model variables were excluded).

 ## 7. Implications for Practice (“So What?”)